 SEO is a combination of offsite and onsite – and you need both to be successful.
 However, you need to find the right mixture in terms of analytics and tracking to make it work for you.
 Most people focus on offsite but do note that it won’t work for you unless you get your onsite right.
-Onsite is the fundamental step to progressing in SEO, as it makes your site useful, relevant, helpful, extensive, and readable.
+Onsite is the fundamental step to progressing in SEO in Singapore, as it makes your site useful, relevant, helpful, extensive, and readable.

 Here at Digitrio, we have curated some of the best articles on onsite SEO for you in our special guide.
 Go ahead and discover the secrets now!